 VHA's budget estimate for health care services is successively reviewed at higher levels within VHA, by the Secretary of VA, and finally within the Office of Management and Budget to inform the President's budget request.
-VHA generally starts to develop a health care budget estimate in April of each year, approximately 10 months before the President submits the fiscal year budget to Congress, which, by law, should occur no later than the first Monday in February of the following year.
-19
+VHA generally starts to develop a health care budget estimate in April of each year, approximately 10 months before the President submits the fiscal year budget to Congress, which, by law, should occur no later than the first Monday in February of the following year.19

 The budget estimate changes during the 10-month budget development process, in part, due to successively higher levels of review in VA and the Office of Management and Budget before the President's budget request is submitted to Congress.
 The Secretary of VA considers the health care budget estimate developed by VHA when assessing resource requirements among competing interests within VA.
 The Office of Management and Budget considers overall resource needs and competing priorities of other agencies when deciding the level of funding to request for VHA's health care services.
-The Office of Management and Budget passes back decisions, known as a "passback," to VA and other agencies on their budget estimates, along with funding and policy proposals to be included in the President's budget request.
-(See fig. 4.)
+The Office of Management and Budget passes back decisions, known as a "passback," to VA and other

-1910 U.S.C. § 1105.
+1931 U.S.C. § 1105.
 When VHA begins developing a health care budget estimate in April it uses budget projections from the EHCPM beginning in June of the previous year in addition to 2 other actuarial models, the Civilian Health and Medical Program Veterans Affairs Model and the Program of Comprehensive Assistance for Family Caregivers Stipend Projection Model.
 Activities and programs that are not projected by these models are called "non-modeled" and change annually.
 In general, they may include non-recurring maintenance, state-based long-term services and supports programs, and readjustment counseling.
 In practice, the budget submission may occur after the first Monday of February.